splunk/public-o11y-docs/apm/profiling/profiling-troubleshooting.rst

 If you're sending profiling data to Observability Cloud but can't see AlwaysOn Profiling in Splunk APM, your organization might be lacking the profiler entitlement.

-AlwaysOn Profiling is enabled for all host-based subscriptions.
-For TAPM-based subscriptions, AlwaysOn Profiling might be disabled depending on the contract.
+AlwaysOn Profiling is activated for all host-based subscriptions.
+For TAPM-based subscriptions, AlwaysOn Profiling might be deactivated depending on the contract.

-To solve this issue, reach out to Splunk Support to request they enable the AlwaysOn Profiling feature.
+To solve this issue, reach out to Splunk Support to request they activate the AlwaysOn Profiling feature.

 .. _profiler-language-specific-troubleshooting: